 Replacement cartridges cost $15, and since one filter treats 100 liters, that’s generally less than the cost of buying a similar amount of bottled water.
 The large, bottle-length filter also displaces a significant amount of liquid, so the 22-ounce capacity is misleading.
 With the filter inside, the Go holds more like 15 ounces.

-The self-purifying bottle that makes clean water elegant
+- Highlights: The self-purifying bottle that makes clean water elegant

-Unlike UV pens, the LARQ doesn’t use mercury, which causes environmental problems when it’s tossed into landfills.
-Plus, the LARQ’s UV bulb has more stamina, lasting 40 times longer than mercury-based technology (according to LARQ).
+Unlike UV pens, the Larq doesn’t use mercury, which causes environmental problems when it’s tossed into landfills.
+Plus, the Larq’s UV bulb has more stamina, lasting 40 times longer than mercury-based technology (according to Larq).

 The bottle also uses a rechargeable lithium polymer battery that lasts one to two months on a single charge.
 Pressing the top of the cap activates the light: Tap once for normal purification, or twice for “adventure mode,” which is useful when you suspect your water may be loaded with harmful microorganisms.